In this Article

-Before you become certified, you must complete a phlebotomy training program.
+Before you earn professional certification, you must complete a phlebotomy training program.
 Phlebotomist school is short in length—one to two semesters, or 4 to 8 months, depending on your school.
 You’ll be awarded a certificate, which is different than certification, which prepares you to work with patients in different settings such as labs, blood banks, and hospitals.

 There are three primary certifications for phlebotomists.
-These certifications are the most sought after by employers and carry national recognition.
+These certifications carry national recognition.
 They’re a good bet for phlebotomists who want to add a certification to their resumes.

 It’s important to note that all three primary certifications may allow you to practice phlebotomy at the same level and same workplaces.
 The primary differences are the exam costs, paths to eligibility, and renewal requirements.